 If you are challenged by the builders (they are navigable but not that easy!) then you might think about hiring a designer to help you initially.

 Might I be so bold as to suggest hiring us?

-Kayla on our team designs fabulous sites and she would love to speak to you about how fast her turnaround time is (she’s fast!)
+Our team designs fabulous sites and we would love to speak to you about how fast our turnaround time is (we are fast!)